 Fight between Jonathan Allen and Daron Payne on Washington bench

-The WFT defensive linemen came to fists then left the field with their team falling from a beating
+The defensive linemen of the WFT came to the fists then left the field with their team falling by beating

 During the second quarter, when he fell 28-7, something unusual happened in the bench of Washington when Jonathan Allen Y Daron Payne they had to be separated by their companions after confronting each other.